No 1 on Trip Advisor on the Malt Whisky Trail

 Mortlach History and Whisky Walk

 Karen has over 30 years experience in the hotel and hospitality industry and this is backed up with a Degree in Hotel and Catering Management.
+She has worked in a variety of hotels and event and conference management.
 She is now a keen gardener.
-Alistair was in the Army for 23 years, is a qualified Walking Guide Leader and has a Diploma in Hotel and Catering Management and a Degree in Business and Economics.
+Her favourite whisky is Mortlach 16.